St. Louis Globe-Democrat: 1955–1970: ownership under Samuel Irving Newhouse Sr.

-The Globe-Democrat and Post-Dispatch maintained such a vigorous and fierce news and philosophical competition that it attracted a good deal of national attention and extensive articles, including such mass media as Time and Newsweek.
+The Globe-Democrat and Post-Dispatch maintained a vigorous news and philosophical competition that attracted a large portion of national attention and extensive articles, including mass media such as Time and Newsweek.

 Still, it would take almost two more decades before the Globe-Democrat could overtake the Post-Dispatch in daily circulation.
 It never could come close in the lucrative Sunday circulation market, and due to the joint printing agreement the presses were only able to print the Sunday Post-Dispatch due to capacity limits, and the Globe-Democrat switched from Sunday to a Saturday weekend edition, which greatly hamstrung its allure to some readers and advertisers, in turn affecting circulation and advertising.

 The newspaper always was in the upper tier of American newspapers in its news and editorial reporting.
-In 1952 editorial page editor Louis LaCoss won a Pulitzer Prize for Editorial Writing for the editorial “Low Estate of Public Morals,” and in 1969 the paper won a second Pulitzer for exposing corruption in the Pipefitters Union.
+In 1952 editorial page editor Louis LaCoss won a Pulitzer Prize for Editorial Writing for the editorial "Low Estate of Public Morals", and in 1969 the paper won a second Pulitzer for exposing corruption in the Pipefitters Union.
 Other awards and national honors came for exposing arson for profit, traffic court corruption, poor conditions in residential neighborhoods, the fundraising conduct of some charitable organizations, and highway safety perils; getting the state to have to put its funds in interest-bearing accounts; and for outstanding reporting of government news, to cite a few examples.
-Its extensive community involvement included an annual “Old Newsboys Day” special edition sold by volunteers on street corners that raised millions of dollars over a quarter-century for area charities, with the Globe-Democrat paying all costs of producing and distributing the edition.
+Its extensive community involvement included an annual "Old Newsboys Day" special edition sold by volunteers on street corners that raised millions of dollars over a quarter-century for area charities, with the Globe-Democrat paying all costs of producing and distributing the edition.
 The paper once ranked for five straight years in the top 10 newspapers in the country in public service awards at the Associated Press Managing Editors’ (APME) convention.

 The Globe-Democrat on February 5, 1956 began the first of a series of articles explaining the need for carrying out construction of the Jefferson National Expansion Memorial, which President Franklin Roosevelt had approved by executive order in 1935, allocating the 82-acre area as the first National Historic Site.
-The first article was accompanied by an editorial written by Amberg calling for the inclusion in the memorial of the “Saarinen arch,” designed by Eero Saarinen in 1947 but which was not in the plan.
+The first article was accompanied by an editorial written by Amberg calling for the inclusion in the memorial of the "Saarinen arch", designed by Eero Saarinen in 1947 but which was not in the plan.
 The strong push the paper provided in the years that followed, along with mobilization of Missouri and Illinois members of Congress, led to congressional approval of the memorial and on October 28, 1965, the dedication of the world-famous Gateway Arch.